-Jake has been a valuable employee for over twelve years following his graduation from Ohio Northern University.
-At Ohio Northern, he gained his degree in Civil Engineering and the foundation was laid for his technical knowledge and understanding of the problem-solving required in being a professional engineer.
-As he began his career in the water/ wastewater treatment and infrastructure world, he sought to further enhance his skills and knowledge and took on the challenge of obtaining his Master's Degree in Environmental Engineering from the University of Cincinnati.
+Jake notes, "I could not be more proud to be part of the future of Jones & Henry Engineers and our commitment to the understanding of the problem-solving required in being a professional engineer.
+As he began his career in the water/wastewater treatment and infrastructure world, he sought to further enhance his skills and knowledge and took on the challenge of obtaining his Master's Degree in Environmental Engineering from the University of Cincinnati.